Terminator 2: Judgment Day: Critical response

-Ebert and Maslin, among others, appreciated the twist on Schwarzenegger's public action-hero persona by making him a hero who does not kill his enemies; David Ansen and Glieberman found humor in the T-800's non-lethal methods and efforts to become more human-like.
-Maslin and Hinson agreed, as in The Terminator, Schwarzenegger's role is perfect for his acting abilities; Hinson said Schwarzenegger portrayed more humanity as a machine than he did when portraying normal people.
-In contrast, Empire suggested the change was a concession to Schwarzenegger's young fans and Peter Travers chose the T-800's death as a "cornball" scene that is out of place for the actor and film.
+Ebert and Maslin, among others, appreciated the twist on Schwarzenegger's public action-hero persona by making him a hero who does not kill his enemies.
+David Ansen and Glieberman found humor in the T-800's non-lethal methods and efforts to become more human-like.
+Maslin and Hinson agreed that, as in The Terminator, Schwarzenegger's role is perfect for his acting abilities.
+Hinson said Schwarzenegger portrayed more humanity as a machine than he did when portraying normal people.
+In contrast, Empire suggested that the change was a concession to Schwarzenegger's young fans, and Peter Travers chose the T-800's death as a "cornball" scene that is out of place for the actor and film.

-Several reviewers praised the T-1000 character for the combination of Patrick's "chilling" expressionless performance and the advanced special effects, which create an implacable, "showstopping" villain; Empire called the character "one of the great monsters of the cinema".
-Glieberman said the character's absence from much of the film's second act is to the film's detriment, and Hinson wrote the T-1000 lacks any "soul" and thus a way for the audience to identify with it.
-Critics generally agreed Hamilton portrays a "fierce" female hero with an impressive physique that lets her outshine another female action hero, Sigourney Weaver's Ellen Ripley in Cameron's Aliens (1986).
+Several reviewers praised the T-1000 character for the combination of Patrick's "chilling" expressionless performance and the advanced special effects, which create an implacable, "showstopping" villain.
+Empire called the character "one of the great monsters of the cinema".
+Gleiberman said the character's absence from much of the film's second act is to the film's detriment, and Hinson wrote that the T-1000 lacks any "soul" and thus a way for the audience to identify with it.
+Critics generally agreed Hamilton portrays a "fierce" female hero with an impressive physique that lets her outshine another action hero, Sigourney Weaver's Ellen Ripley in Cameron's Aliens (1986).
 Other publications found Sarah Connor's narrations about peace to be "heavy-handed", overused, and "unintentionally amusing".
-Furlong was praised for giving a natural performance at a young age, and Hinson wrote despite limited screentime, Morton made an impression.
-Audiences polled by CinemaScore gave the film an average grade of "A+" on a scale of A+ to F.
+Furlong was praised for giving a natural performance at a young age, and Hinson wrote that despite limited screentime, Morton made an impression.
+Audiences polled by CinemaScore gave the film a rare average grade of "A+" on a scale of A+ to F, making it the only film in the series to receive a grade higher than "B+".